Home Run Derby (1960 TV series): Participants

 In addition to host Mark Scott, there were other regular participants.
 One pitcher for the show was former major leaguer Tom Saffell and the catcher was minor leaguer John VanOrnum, later a San Francisco Giants' coach.
 Art Passarella, a former American League umpire who would go on to a TV acting career, served as the plate umpire.
 There were also umpires along both foul lines to help judge fly balls that were close calls.

 Nineteen players, including nine future members of the Baseball Hall of Fame, participated in the series — "almost all the power hitters of the era."
-Every Major League Baseball team at the time was represented except for the Chicago White Sox.
+Every Major League Baseball team at the time was represented except for the power-challenged Chicago White Sox, the defending American League champions.